PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:35:39
+Last updated: 2024-04-02 19:36:13
-Random Quote: No one has ever become poor by giving. - Anne Frank
+Random Quote: They must often change, who would be constant in happiness or wisdom. - Confucius